gemini64/a1-llm/worklog.md

 | P       | 11 |
 | N       | 25 |

-Even considering the low amount of data we collected and the possible presence of biases in the set of samples we chose, we can speculate that this task may be too difficult for a LLM.
+Even considering the low amount of data and the possible presence of biases in the set of examples we chose, we can speculate that this task may be too difficult for a LLM.

-### Automatic rule-based evaluation
+### Rule-based evaluation (Italian)
-(Only on Italian) We also tested a rule-based evaluation approach.
+We also tested a rule-based evaluation approach.

-Core idea: separate the text analysis (grammatical/syntactical features extraction) and evaluation processes.
+**Core idea:** separate the text analysis (morpho-syntactic features extraction) and evaluation processes.

-Starting from our Italian inventory we tried to define a set of user prompts to analyze (separately)e ach part-of-speech listed in our inventory.
+Starting from our Italian inventory we tried to define a set of user prompts to analyze (separately) each part-of-speech.

 Examples:
 - **Pronouns:** Extract the pronouns contained in the input text and find out their catagory
 - **Verbs:** Extract all verbs and annotate their morphological features ...

-A general idea on how this solution was implemented is described in the following sections.
+A general idea on how this solution was then implemented is described in the following sections.

 #### Step 1 - POS Tagging
-We found out that, even for basic grammar analysis tasks (e.g. pronouns extraction and categorization), gpt-4o struggles a lot on Italian text.
+We found out that, even for basic linguistics analysis tasks (e.g. pronouns extraction and categorization), gpt-4o struggles a lot on Italian text.

 To aid the model in morpho-syntactical analysis tasks we tried to pre-process the input text with a part-of-speech tagging module.

 We tested 3 POS tagging methods:
-- (Spacy)[https://spacy.io/] (a multi-lingua NLP python library)
+- (Spacy)[https://spacy.io/] (a multi-lingual NLP python library)
-- LLM-aided analysis (using a specific user prompt)
+- LLM-driven analysis (using a specific user prompt)
 - (Tint)[https://dh.fbk.eu/research/tint/] (this italian-specific NLP tool is based on stanza)

 The final output of this pre-process step is a JSON array containing each word of the original text along with its POS tag (see universal POS tags [HERE](https://universaldependencies.org/u/pos/)).